Once you arrive

 This session aims to help students understand the distinctive features of the St

-This event will allow you to meet with academic staff ahead of Advising and to find out
+This event will allow you to meet with other Study Abroad and Exchange students and to participate in a traditional Scottish ceilidh!

 Register with a doctor